 Mushroom and Polenta Potpie

-Polenta topped with mushrooms is becoming a staple-we thought we'd turn it upside down.
+Polenta topped with mushrooms is a savory staple, so we thought we'd turn it upside down.

 - 1 ounce dried porcini mushrooms